Mabylife/apple-music-tui/markdowns/FIX.md

-# Thing that should be fixed
+# Things fiexed and to fix

 [x] - done